getsentry/sentry-docs/docs/events/index.rst

 ---------------

-This part of the documentation covers all the important information about reporting events to Sentry.
-This is split into two parts: the low-level API and how it maps to the Sentry user interface, and the higher-level part about how the low-level concepts map to client libraries.
+This part of the documentation covers all the important information about how to get the best out of reporting events to Sentry.
+If you want to see what information Sentry can handle also refer to the client development docs about all :doc:`../clientdev/attributes` and :doc:`../clientdev/interfaces`.

 .. toctree::
    :maxdepth: 1

+   grouping
    tagging